United State Decides To Withdraw From The Historical Paris Agreement

 Share

-President Donald Trump finally announced his long-awaited decision for the U.S. to withdraw from the Paris Agreement, civil society representatives and social movement leaders from Africa, Asia, Europe, Latin America and the United States vowed to build people power to address the climate crisis.
+When President Donald Trump finally announced his long-anticipated decision to withdraw the United States from the Paris Agreement, shockwaves rippled across the globe.
+Yet, as the words left his podium, civil society leaders, climate advocates, and social movements from Africa, Asia, Europe, Latin America, and even within the United States stood firm.
+Their message was unmistakable: political leadership may falter, but people power will not.